Colorbleed/scriptsmenu/README.md

 <br>

 #### Installation

-To install download this package and place it in a directory where Maya can find it.
+To install download this package and place it on your `PYTHONPATH`.

 <br>